 With Pinterest marketing you need to consider:

-While there's no "right" answer about how much or how often we should schedule pins, the following examples are an effective place to start based on how many products you have.
+The following examples are an effective place to start based on how many products you have.
 Additional refining might be in order once you've had your campaign running for a few weeks and have reviewed your analytics.

-With 25 products you might consider scheduling every pin 7 days a week along with a mix of fellow pinner pins.
-Then create a second pin image for every product.
-Adding in fellow pinner pins will help attract people to your Pinterest account.
-A second pin image for each product may attract additional customers that didn't respond to the first image.
+With 25 products you might begin by scheduling every pin once per day along with a mix of curated pins.
+Create a second pin image for every product and schedule that too.
+Adding in curated pins will attract more people to your Pinterest account.
+Adding a second pin image for each product will attract additional customers that didn't respond to the first image.
 After a few weeks of scheduling, review your stats.
 Consider creating a third pin image for your top five products and shift your scheduling strategy to post your ten most popular pins every day while scattering the rest of your pins throughout the week.

-Any extended period of time that you're not scheduling pins is a time for followers to forget about your products and for your pins and boards to drop in Pinterest board search rankings.
+Any extended period that you're not scheduling pins is a time for followers to forget about your products, and for your pins and boards to drop in Pinterest search rankings.

 With 50 products to market on Pinterest you'll want to be consistent about scheduling all of your product pins 4-5 times a week.
-Create a second pin image for your 20 best sellers and send them out just as often.
+Create a second pin image for your twenty best sellers and send them out just as often.
 After a few weeks check your stats to see what is working and what isn't.

-Only a fraction of your followers are seeing your pins in their SmartFeed the first time around.
+Only a fraction of your followers will see your pins in their SmartFeed the first time around.
 Publishing them again will increase these numbers, and build familiarity and trust with the followers that have already seen the pin.

-With 150 products to market on Pinterest consider scheduling pins 2-3 times a week, and publish your 20 best sellers even more often.
-Create a second pin image for your 20 best sellers and send them out too.
+With 150 products to market on Pinterest consider scheduling every pin 2-3 times a week and publish your twenty best pins even more often.
+Create a second pin image for your twenty best pins and send them out too.